Ironhead Pinion Gear Remove And Install

 To time the breather valve correctly, first the flywheel has to be in the correct position.
 Remove the timing hole plug on the left crankcase, and turn the motor over until the correct timing mark is in view.
 This is a lot easier to do on a kick-start bike.

-There may several marks (one dot, two dots, vertical line) so be sure you use the one with the vertical line.
+There are several marks on the flywheel (one dot, two dots, vertical line) so be sure you use the one with the vertical line.

 (Picture above) This is not Top Dead Center.
 This is a timing reference mark.